lishen/end2end-all-conv/README.md

-# End-to-end Training for Whole Image Breast Cancer Screening using An All Convolutional Design
+# Deep Learning to Improve Breast Cancer Detection on Screening Mammography (Alternative Title: End-to-end Training for Whole Image Breast Cancer Screening using An All Convolutional Design)
 Li Shen, Ph.D.
 CS

 Icahn School of Medicine at Mount Sinai